Accuracy of Home Pregnancy Tests

 Some medications can affect the results of a pregnancy test.
 Certain drugs used to treat allergies, as well as anti-anxiety medications, antipsychotics, anticonvulsants and fertility drugs can all lead to a false result.
 Antibiotics and the oral contraceptive pill will not affect the accuracy of the test.
 If you are taking any medications and suspect you might be pregnant, you should make an appointment with your doctor, firstly to confirm whether you actually are, but also to discuss the safety implications of remaining on your medication for the duration of your pregnancy.

-How to maximise the effectiveness of an at home pregnancy test
+How to maximize the effectiveness of an at home pregnancy test

 As mentioned earlier, waiting until at least the day that your period is due, will give a more accurate result.
 Studies have questioned the validity of claims made by some manufacturers that their tests can accurately detect pregnancy up to four days before a period is due.
 These same studies do agree that tests used on the day of suspected menses will usually give an accurate result.
 Most at home tests can detect more than 50% of pregnancies by the expected day of menses.